enricodias/emailValidator/README.md

 ### Rate limit

-Since <a href="https://validator.pizza">validator.pizza</a> has a limit of 120 requests per hour per ip, no request is made if the email doesn't pass on the local validation checks.
+Since [validator.pizza](https://validator.pizza) has a limit of 120 requests per hour per ip, no request is made if the email doesn't pass on the local validation checks.

 ### Local domain list